Hasimir/emacs-stuff/README.md

-# emacs-stuff
+# Emacs Stuff

-Useful bits and pieces for Emacs
+Useful bits and pieces for Emacs.